 Funky issues with disappearing slide numbers

 This is a common issue that can stump even the most experienced PowerPoint user.
-There are a few key finnicky things to know when dealing with slide numbers.
-You can learn all about it in this article on fixing your PowerPoint slide numbers.
+There are a few key finnicky things to know when dealing with slide numbers that you can learn about here.